hobbymusician/vmix-tally-pi/README.md

     ```
     If the port is omitted, it defaults to 8088.
 Press Ctrl + C at any time to exit.

-To start the phyhon script when the Raspberry Pi is starting up, you may add it to rc.local:
+To start the phyhon script automatically when the Raspberry Pi is starting up, you may add it to rc.local:
 ```
 sudo nano /etc/rc.local
 ```